PriyabrataDas1/muscle-fatigue-monitoring-emg/README.md

 ---

 ## Methodology

+The hardware configuration used in this work is illustrated in Figure 1.
+Surface EMG signals acquired by the RS2334 sensor are transmitted to the Arduino Uno, where real-time fatigue analysis is performed and user feedback is generated through a buzzer module.

 The developed system acquires electrical activity generated during muscle contraction using surface EMG electrodes placed on the forearm.
 The RS2334 EMG sensor amplifies and conditions the acquired signals before transmitting them to the Arduino Uno for processing.